 Supporting organizations are charitable organizations that support one or more public charities by providing them with financial resources and/or conducting charitable activities that the public charities would otherwise have to undertake themselves.

 To establish a private grant-making foundation, private operating foundation, supporting organization, or public charity, an individual must first establish a legally-recognized trust or corporation in the state in which the charitable entity will be located.
 Then, to receive federal tax-exempt status, the individual must apply for recognition of exemption from the IRS.

-Split-interest trusts are trust arrangements in which an individual retains (or transfers to non-charitable beneficiaries) either an income or remainder interest in the trust property, while passing the other trust interest to a charitable organization.
+Split-interest trusts are trust arrangements in which an individual retains (or transfers to non-charitable beneficiaries) either an income interest for life or a term of years or a remainder interest in the trust property, while passing the other trust interest to a charitable organization.
 The individual may receive income, gift and estate tax charitable deductions for the present value of the property that is expected to pass to charity.
 In order to establish a split-interest trust, an individual need only create a legally valid trust arrangement, but there are strict rules regarding the language required in the Trust Deed.

 France also strictly controls charitable and philanthropic matters.
 This is the main reason why it is not a common practice for French resident individuals to establish charitable trusts, company or philanthropic foundations subject to French law.

 However, very wealthy individuals wishing to establish charitable or philanthropic structures may consider creating charitable trusts or philanthropic foundations governed by laws of countries (other than France) which encourage private charitable initiatives.

 There are three main forms of charitable organisations: